okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- ### Platform New Features -->

-### Platform Feature Improvement: App Creates and Updates in the System Log
+### Platform Feature Improvement: System Log Notifications for OpenID Connect Apps

 Notifications are entered in the [System Log](/docs/api/resources/system_log.html) when OpenID Connect apps are created or updated.